 The Kuang Si Waterfall is one of the most stunning waterfalls I have ever seen, with layer upon layer of cascading water forming a tapestry of aquamarine pools, all leading up to the main fall: 60 metres of gushing water, surrounded by green tropical jungle.
 Incredible.

-But the highlight of our trip to Kuang Si for the kids, was the Tat Kuang Si Rescue Centre, run by Free the Bears Fund and responsible for looking after 23 Moon Bears, or Asiatic Black Bears, who have been rescued by the Laos government from illegal poaching and trading.
+Another reason this is one of the best places to visit in Luang Prabang, is the Tat Kuang Si Rescue Centre.
+This bear sanctuary is run by Free the Bears Fund and is responsible for looking after 23 Moon Bears, or Asiatic Black Bears, who have been rescued by the Laos government from illegal poaching and trading.

 We watched as the bear keepers hid food under tyres and inside logs, before the cute fluffy bears appeared and climbed up onto wooden platforms, swung in hammocks and frolicked around their playground.